Hurricane Ida took down more power poles in 2 states than Katrina, Ike, Delta and Zeta combined, power company says - KRDO

 Heat advisory for southeast Louisiana

-Parts of southeast Louisiana are under a heat advisory on Tuesday from 11 a.m. to 5 p.m., with heat index values forecast to reach as high as 105 degrees.
+Parts of southeast Louisiana were under a heat advisory Tuesday from 11 a.m. to 5 p.m., with heat index values forecast to reach as high as 105 degrees.

 Humidity levels will continue to be high Wednesday, although heat advisories “do not appear to be necessary,” according the National Weather Service in New Orleans.